cogment/cogment-doc/src/cogment/cogment-api-reference/python.md

 Parameters:

-- `observations`: *list[tuple(str, protobuc class instance)]* - The observations to send to actors.
+- `observations`: *list[tuple(str, protobuf class instance)]* - The observations to send to actors.
 The string in the tuple is the name of the destination actor (or "*" for all actors).
 The name of the actors can be found in `cogment.yaml` under `trial_params:actors:name`.
 The protobuf class is Observation Space for that actor, found in `cogment.yaml` in the corresponding section `actor_classes:observation:space`.

 Return: None

 ### ```end(self, final_observations)```

 Method to report the end of the environment.
-This method should always be called to finalize a trial properly.
-It should not be called if `self.on_end_request` was called.
+This method must be called to finalize a trial properly, either in response to a "final_actions" event received (i.e. a terminate trial request), or because the environment is stopping for other reasons (e.g. end of the simulation).

 Parameters: